In this article, you will know how long you are expected to charge your brand new mobile phone before the first usage.

 Using the NiMH batteries you have to give it several hours of charge, just as they said!
 6 hours to 8 hours.

-But those requirements do not apply to Lithium-ion batteries, also known as Li-ion batteries, which the current battery technology.
+But those requirements do not apply to Lithium-ion batteries, also known as Li-ion batteries, which are the current battery technology.

 There are lots of misconceptions about batteries of different chemistry, as well as battery safety.